Stories of Lord Krishna

 It Was Their Karma

-The Tenth Canto of the holy purana Srimad-Bhagavatam tells the story of Krishna's appearance and activities in this world.
+The Tenth Canto of Srimad Bhagavatam tells the story of Krishna's appearance and activities in this world.
 Hindus all over the world celebrate the birth of Krishna, as it is described in these ancient scriptures.
 Srila Prabhupada wrote the Krishna Book, a summary study of the Tenth Canto, which includes all these stories and more.

 The Advent of Lord Krishna